Outstanding Women of Wesleyville Village

 Florence Reeves was the main organist at Wesleyville church.
 She also was very involved with the choir.

-Alice King (Shultz) Sculthorpe
+Alice King (Schultz) Sculthorpe

-Alice King Shultz was born in Long Island in 1925.
+Alice King Schultz was born in Long Island in 1925.
 She had a summer home in Port Hope where she met her husband, Robert Sculthorpe.
 They married in 1949 and Alice moved to Port Britain.

 She is extremely well-known throughout the community as an advocate for historical and environmental rights.
 She helped establish the Waterfront Trail that runs through Port Hope, lobbied for Wesleyville Village to be recognized for its historical significance, and halted the project to establish a landfill in Hope Township.
 She is credited with having saved numerous parts of Port Hope.